apache/accumulo-website/_posts/blog/2021-04-21-jshell-accumulo-feature.md

 ---

 ## Overview

 First introduced in Java 9, [JShell][jshell-doc] is an interactive Read-Evaluate-Print-Loop (REPL) Java tool that interprets user's input and outputs the results.
 This tool provides a convenient way to test out and execute quick tasks with Accumulo in the terminal.
-This feature is apart of the upcoming Accumulo 2.1 release.
-If you're a developer and want to get involved in testing, [contact us][contact] or review our [contributing guide][guide]
+This feature is a part of the upcoming Accumulo 2.1 release.
+If you're a developer and want to get involved in testing, [contact us][contact] or review our [contributing guide][guide].

 ## Major Features
 * Default JShell script provides initial imports for interacting with Accumulo's API and